BOARD OF DIRECTORS

 Randolph S. Voller, President

-Randolph “Randy” Voller is the former Chairman of the North Carolina Democratic Party and the Chatham County Democratic Party as well as a four-term mayor of Pittsboro, NC.
+Randolph “Randy” Voller is the former Chairman of the North Carolina Democratic Party, the Sixth Congressional District Committee and the Chatham County Democratic Party as well as a four-term mayor of Pittsboro, NC.
 Randy founded VRC, Ltd. in 1995 with his father Lothar "Lot" Voller.
 The firm focuses on business consulting, real estate brokerage and development.
-Before his death in 2012, Lot brokered international import/export projects from Russia and South America among others.
+Before his death in 2012, Lot brokered international import/export projects from Russia, Italy, Germany and South America.
 Randy led work on Chatham County developments such as Chatham Forest, Daniel Ridge and Wilkinson Creek, which currently generate ad valorem tax revenues of nearly $600,000 a year to Chatham County and the Town of Pittsboro.
+He also led the effort in 2009 to allow liquor-by-the drink in Chatham County, which led to the growth of new businesses and restaurants such as the City Tap, the "Mod", and the Postal Fish Company.
+He is currently the President and owner of VRC, Ltd. as well as the publisher of the Chatham County Line.

 Voller grew up in Northwest Indiana with his father Lot, his mother Viktoria, sisters Meredith and Cynthia and maternal grandfather Harry Danning.
 He is a graduate of Andrean High School and has resided in North Carolina since 1991.
 He lives in Pittsboro with his wife Lesley Landis and their chocolate labrador Karma.